HaroldCindy/TeleLuau-Backup/microvm_notes.md

 `global_State`?

 Basically we want to create something like a "permanent" generation (even though this obviously isn't a generational collector.)
 Does any of the code care about "ownership" of `Proto`s or constants referenced by them?
+The only problem I can think of is that dupclosure would no longer be able to use the "constant" closures on the Proto because there would be an env mismatch between the "base" VM and the fork.

 # Pre-emptive scheduling = yes